Charlie Peacock: 1978 to 1999

 In 1978, songwriter Stephen Holsapple recorded Peacock's vocal compositions and they began writing songs together.
 He began performing at Maurice's American Bar and his song "So Attractive" was placed with a music publisher.
 Vocalist and songwriter Sal Valentino asked Peacock to join his band and gave Peacock's music to his industry friends.
 In 1980 A&M Records signed Peacock for a demo recording with producer David Kahne.

 Peacock formed The Charlie Peacock Group with Erik Kleven (bass), Jim Caselli (drums), Darius Babazadeh (tenor saxophone) and guitarist, Mark Herzig.
 He also recorded with David Kahne at the Automatt and at Moon Studios with Stephen Holsapple during this period and those recordings became the album Last Vestiges of Honor, released in 1998.
 Peacock contracted with a production imprint company called Exit Records in early 1983.
 That year, he performed as a keyboardist and vocalist for Vector in the band's 1983 release, Mannequin Virtue.

+In 1988 Peacock, Jimmy Abegg and Ebo made up the Charlie Peacock Acoustic Trio.
+Through their musical efforts came the West Coast Diaries tapes.

 From 1990 to 1999, Peacock produced over fifty albums in the Christian and gospel music genre and founded the record company re:think (EMI/Sparrow) and signed the artists Sarah Masen and Switchfoot.
 Amy Grant's 1991 single "Every Heartbeat" was co-written by Grant, Wayne Kirkpatrick and Peacock.
+He also had in production and played on Vince Ebo's Love Is the Better Way album that was released in 1992.